Euro-BioImaging/Galaxy-OME-Zarr/bf2raw/README.md

 Let's assume your local Galaxy instance is located at: `</your/galaxy_root>`

-To test the tool, run the following command:
+To test the tool, make sure you are in the Galaxy-OME-Zarr folder and run the following command:
 ```bash
 planemo test --docker --update_test_data --test_data ./testdata --galaxy_root <your/galaxy_root> ./bf2raw/bf2raw.xml
 ```